-B.2.1 All Party members are members of the branch in which they live and shall be entitled to participate in its activities.

-B.2.2 The affairs of members who live in a parliamentary constituency with no established branch shall be administered by the Party Chairman or his delegate.

-B.2.3 Party members may, on request, become a member of another branch, subject to the agreement of the receiving branch committee.

-B.2.4 A Party member may normally serve on only one branch committee at a time.

-B.2.5 Where a Branch collects a membership fee from a new member, it shall be entitled to retain the first year's subscriptions only.
+- B.2.1 All Party members are members of the branch in which they live and shall be entitled to participate in its activities.
+Where a member is living in the UK and registered to vote in one location, for the purposes of this Rule their residence shall be taken as the address at which they are on the electoral register. - B.2.2 The affairs of members who live in a parliamentary constituency with no established branch shall be administered by the Party Chairman or his delegate. - B.2.3.1 Party members may, on request, become a member of another branch, subject to the agreement of the receiving branch committee.
+On moving branches, the member shall have full voting rights in the new branch and cease to be a member of their previous branch. - B.2.3.2 Should the receiving branch committee withdraw their consent, the member shall be entitled to revert to membership of their branch of residency. - B.2.4 A Party member may serve on only one branch committee at a time. - B.2.5 Where a Branch collects a membership fee from a new member, it shall be entitled to retain the first year's subscriptions only from those residing within the geographical area covered by the branch.
 Where the money is collected nationally, and where membership is renewed, the money shall be kept by the national Party.